 The Merchant Fair is different from the Flea Market.
 At the Merchant Fair, you will see individuals selling old stuff.
 But at the Flea Market, you will find many stores that specialize in collecting and restoring old items.
 Thus, the variety is wider, and there is less junk.
 But, the chance to find bargains is also lower.

 I realize my age when I start thinking things like: “today’s kids have no idea what it is or how to operate it” 🙂

 As you can see, we are not too far from the Sail tower.

 While visiting the market, we saw several cars like this:

 No, it is not a new type of cover.
 These carpets are for sale.
 To me, these look like Azerbaijani rugs.

-We visited all stands, and stores in the Flea Market and Merchant Fair and now it is time wrap up this post.
-This whole trip took us a couple of hours, but how much it will take you depends on your interests.
+We visited all stands and stores in the Flea Market and Merchant Fair, and now it is time to wrap up this post.
+This trip took us a couple of hours, but how much it will take you depends on your interests.

-Overall, if you are looking for something unique, old or just love the retro style it is worth visiting both places.
+Overall, it is worth visiting both places if you want something unique or old or love the retro style.
 Come early on a Saturday morning, and you will have a chance to find a bargain.
-Also, if you love such place, then check out Jaffa Flea Market.
+Also, if you love such places, then check out Jaffa Flea Market.

 That’s all for today, and I’ll see you in future travels!